metascript/metascript/README.md

 ### Variable declarations

-Metascript, like Cofeescript, tries to shield the programmer from subtle errors that can creep into Javascript programs when an undeclared variable is assigned (which causes the creation of a new member of the global object).
+Metascript, like Cofeescript, tries to shield the programmer from subtle errors that can creep into Javascript programs when an undeclared variable is assigned (which causes the creation of a new property in the global object).

 However in Metascript the rules are different: the programmer must explicitly declare every variable.
 Metascript puts every declaration at the beginning of the local "Javascript scope" in the generated code (which means either the beginning of the compilation unit, or the beginning of the current function), but it handles naming resolution like if the language had block scoping.
 Moreover, Metascript does not allow the declaration of a variable with a name already used in the current scope (in this case I mean _block_ scope and not _function_ scope).
 I made this choice because scoping (and captured variables) are really important in Javascript, and I think that redefined names cause ambiguities reading code and should be avoided.
-Moreover, with this rule, if one does never relies on the value of undefined variables (note, _undefined_, not just _undeclared_!), for all practical purposes Metascript provides variable declarations with local scoping which IMHO is a very desirable thing to have.
+Moreover, with this rule, if one never relies on the value of undefined variables (note, _undefined_, not just _undeclared_!), for all practical purposes Metascript provides variable declarations with local scoping which IMHO is a very desirable thing to have.
 And since the data flow analysis performed by the Metascript compiler disallows uses of undefined variables local (this piece of analysis is still unimplemented) using an undefined variable is not possible anyway.

 ### Function Definitions